Visitor In The City¶

 For as long as I can remember, I have felt out-of-place inside cities.
 This towering concrete jungle is a very antagonistic environment for me to raise myself in.
 This feeling is not just limited to cities; it extends to other physical places as well.
 Cities are where this feeling manifests itself in its worst form.

 I've lived in multiple cities and my existence has always been along the edges.
 I somehow fail to see myself as a part of the city.
 I feel like I'm a visitor.
 I fail to take up space.
 Sometimes I like to visit a very very crowded place and just stare at people doing their thing.
-It's like watching a TV show, about a life that I don't relate to.

 I am not an unhappy person; but cities do test my limits.
-I keep catching myself trying to find a fleeting moment between the interaction with the shopkeeper or the grocery-storey owner.

 For some reason, this dynamic completely changes in the forest.
 I feel like I was born to exist there naturally; without any need to prove myself worthy of taking up space.